 Figure 2.
-The improved observations GCOS supports lead to significant benefits
+The improved observations that GCOS supports lead to significant benefits.

-While concerned with largely the same suite of observations as earlier GCOS plans, this new implementation plan more clearly addresses the global earth-life cycles, in particular those of energy, carbon and water.
+While concerned with largely the same suite of observations as earlier GCOS plans, this new Implementation Plan more clearly addresses the global Earth-life cycles, in particular those of energy, carbon and water.

-There have been a range of studies demonstrating the cost-effectiveness of various parts of the global climate observing system.
-Meteorological observations contribute to sustainable development.6 by providing services in agriculture, water resources and the natural environment; human health; tourism and human welfare; energy, transport and communications; urban settlements; and economics and financial services.
-The WMO concluded.7 that available assessments show consistently that benefits of meteorological services far outweigh costs; also, users from different sectors confirm the benefits even if sometimes they are hard to quantify.
-For example, a recent study.8 showed that the benefits of the Chinese Public Weather Service outweighed the costs by a ratio of 1:26 (accounting for 0.22% of the Chinese gross domestic product (GDP) in 2006).
-Copernicus is a European system for monitoring the Earth using both satellites (the Sentinel series) and in situ observations, and a cost-benefit study9 showed that sustained investments in long-term continuity and data provision to users resulted in the best cost-benefit ratio.
-Discounted costs were estimated as ≤ 11.5 billion and benefits as ≤ 30.5 billion.
+A range of studies have demonstrated the cost-effectiveness of various parts of GCOS.
+Meteorological observations contribute to sustainable development6 by providing services in agriculture, water resources and the natural environment; human health; tourism and human welfare; energy, transport and communications; urban settlements; and economics and financial services.
+WMO concluded7 that "available assessments show consistently that benefits of meteorological services far outweigh costs; also, users from different sectors confirm the benefits even if sometimes they are hard to quantify".
+For example, a recent study8 showed that the benefits of the Chinese Public Weather Service outweighed costs by a ratio of 1:26 (accounting for 0.22% of the Chinese gross domestic product (GDP) in 2006).
+Copernicus is a European system for monitoring the Earth using both satellite (the Sentinel series) and in situ observations.
+A cost-benefit study9 showed that sustained investments in long-term continuity and data provision to users resulted in the best cost-benefit ratio.
+Discounted costs were estimated as €11.5 billion and benefits as €30.5 billion.
 Climate-related benefits exceeded costs while there were other, significant, non-climate benefits in areas such as resource management, security, humanitarian applications and industrial development.
-These studies show that investments in climate observing systems can be economically beneficial.
-In addition, they also show that there are many other benefits besides those that are directly climate-related and that investments in data access and stewardship significantly increase the benefits to society.

-6 WMO 2009, Secure and Sustainable Living: The Findings of the International Conference on Secure and Sustainable Living: Social and Economic Benefits of Weather, Climate and Water Services.
+6 WMO, 2009: Secure and Sustainable Living: The Findings of the International Conference on Secure and Sustainable Living: Social and Economic Benefits of Weather, Climate and Water Services.
 WMO-No 1034, WMO, Geneva, 2009.

-7 WMO Regional Association VI (Europe) 2012, Conference on Social and Economic Benefits (SEB) of Weather, Climate and Water Services (Lucerne, Switzerland, 3-4 October 2011) PWS-23/ROE-1 (2012) WMO, Geneva, March 2012
+7 WMO, 2012: Conference on Social and Economic Benefits (SEB) of Weather, Climate and Water Services (Lucerne, Switzerland, 3-4 October 2011).
+PWS-23/ROE-1, WMO, Geneva.